 To enter Nicaragua you must have a valid passport which does not expire for at least six months and pay a $10.00 entrance fee for a tourist card.

 We recommend not drinking the water due to the difference in bacteria here verses what you are normally use to at home.
 Bottled water is available for purchase at Soma.
-Soma takes great measures in preparing all food with purified water and ice is made with purified water.
+For your convenience purified water is avaiable from our water cooler.
+We do practice "Save the Planet" and ask when possible to refill your water bottles at the cooler.
+Soma takes great measures in preparing all food with purified water and ice is also made with purified water.

 The Roberto Clemente Medical Clinic is located 20 minutes from Soma for any minor emergencies.
 A large modern hospital Vivan Pellas is located in Managua 2 ½ hours by car.
 Vivan Pellas hospital offers high quality medical care and they are familiar with attending to foreign residents and travelers.
 In an extreme medical emergency a helicopter can be ordered.
 This is a 30 minute flight from Soma to Managua.

 No inoculations or immunizations are necessary to enter Nicaragua.
 It would be best to check with your physician for personal recommendations.
 The only notable disease problem reported in some locations of the country is dengue fever (spread by mosquitoes in certain urban areas where there is stagnant standing water and a history of the disease.)
 Soma is not located in the flatlands and there is no standing water in or around the resort.
 We are fortunate to have few mosquitoes due to our location in the hills with strong prevailing offshore winds